Rival420/BookAnalyzer/README.md

 A lightweight Express server with two responsibilities:

 - **Serve the frontend** — static files from `frontend/`
-- **`POST /api/analyze`** — accepts the EPUB upload, extracts chapter files, and proxies them to the n8n webhook.
+- **`POST /api/analyze`** — accepts the EPUB upload, extracts and parses chapters (HTML stripping, title extraction, short-file filtering), and sends the structured JSON to the n8n webhook.
 Returns the HTML response from n8n directly to the browser.

 The server runs in-memory (no disk writes) and supports EPUBs up to 100 MB.
+It automatically rewrites `localhost` webhook URLs to `host.docker.internal` so you don't need to think about Docker networking.

 ### Frontend (`index.html`)